Financial-Times/ft-origami/docs/build-service.md

 	Cannot complete build: conflicting dependencies exist.

-	ft-velcro:
+	o-colors:
-	  - Required at version 1.7 by nav-module
+	  - Required at version 1.7 by o-nav
-	  - Required at version 1.9 by cookiewarn-module
+	  - Required at version 1.9 by o-cookiewarn

-	ft-base-js:
+	o-typography:
 	  - Required at version 2.7.4 in MASTER-BUNDLE
-	  - Required at version ~3.2 by nav-module
+	  - Required at version ~3.2 by o-nav
-	  - Required at version 4.* by signinstatus-module
+	  - Required at version 4.* by o-signinstatus

 Note that some dependencies are required by the explicit module list sent to the build server (referred to above as MASTER-BUNDLE) while others are dependencies of those modules.